t-mart/dotfiles/.github/README.md

     dfgit config --local status.showUntrackedFiles no
     ```

-5. (Windows only) Set up junctions
+6. (Windows only) Set up junctions

-    To sorta "symlink" some files on Windows, create Junctions.
-This shoe-horns some applications
+    To sorta "symlink" some files on Windows, create the following junctions.
+This shoe-horns some
-    into an XDG-like layout (i.e `~/.config`, etc).
+    applications into an XDG-like layout (i.e `~/.config`, etc).

     ```powershell